 Ms. Sperber enjoys spending time with her husband, two young children, and an active dog, as well as running, biking, hiking, and baking.
 She is proficient in Spanish.

-- Attorney on a Securities Dispute
+- Attorney on a PAGA Matter

-- Attorney on a Product Liability Dispute
+- Attorney on an Insurance Coverage Dispute

 "She did a fantastic job with the City and we really appreciate her efforts."